Ordega still stranded in Nigeria as Banda returns to China | Goal.com

 Ordega was also on international duty with Nigeria when Shanghai bowed 6-2 on aggregate to Addo and Chawinga's Jiangsu Suning in the Chinese Women's FA Cup semi-final defeat last year.

-Without the Nigerian's services, Shanghai will hope to clinch the trophy, having finished fifth after a 2-1 win over Wuhan last season.
+Without the Nigerian's services, Shanghai will hope to clinch the trophy this time, having finished fifth after a 2-1 play-off win over Wuhan last season.